whitebrick/fileslide-streamer/README.md

 ## Running and setup

 Install dependencies using `bundle install` and then start the server using `bundle exec rackup`.
 You will need correct environment variables as well.
 For development, `cp .env.example .env` to get a file with reasonable defaults.
 Both testing and running the app requires Redis.
-The `REDIS_URL` value in the example `.env` file will point at the one at the default location (ie `localhost`, port 6379).
+The `REDIS_URI` value in the example `.env` file will point at the one at the default location (ie `localhost`, port 6379).
 WARNING: The test suite will delete all values in Redis using `flushall` before each test, so make sure you don't have any important information in there.

 ## Testing